 In addition to the University's standard entry requirements, you should have:

-Other applicants may have Level 3 qualifications such as A level, BTEC Extended Diploma or Access to Higher Education qualifications with high UCAS points and grades, but not in the relevant subject areas, eg biology and chemistry, which are required to study BSc programmes in the School of Human Sciences.
+You may apply if you have Level 3 qualifications such as A level, BTEC Extended Diploma or Access to Higher Education qualifications with high UCAS points and grades, but not in the relevant subject areas (eg biology and chemistry) which are required to study BSc programmes in the School of Human Sciences.

-Applicants who meet the UCAS points criteria but who obtained a D (grade 3 from 2017) in English and/or maths at GCSE may be offered a University test in these areas.
+If you meet the UCAS points criteria but who obtained a D (grade 3 from 2017) in English and/or maths at GCSE, you may be offered a University test in these areas.

 “It was very beneficial for me to study at London Metropolitan University as I am an adult student with a family and small children.
 The university timetable and the regulations suited me very well.
 I do not think I could have made it to this point if it were not for London Met.
 The lecturers were very helpful and friendly."